flybywiresim/docs/docs/simbridge/coroute.md

 ### Generating a Stored Company Route Using simBrief

-- Generate a flight plan using simBrief .
+- Generate a flight plan using simBrief.
 - Download the `XML Datafile' from simBrief.

     ![simBrief Datafile Download](assets/simbridge/simbrief-datafile-download.png){loading=lazy}